 1. "Pattern of criminal conduct" means planned criminal acts occurring over a substantial period of time.
-Such acts may involve a single course of conduct (e.g., an ongoing fraudulent scheme) or may involve independent offenses (e.g., a number of burglaries or robberies, or both).
-This guideline is not intended to apply to minor or petty offenses.
+Such acts may involve a single course of conduct or independent offenses.
+This guideline is not intended to apply to minor offenses.

-Background: Section 4B1.3 implements 28 U.S.C. § 994(i)(2) which directs the Commission to ensure that the guidelines specify a "substantial term of imprisonment" for a defendant who committed that offense as part of a pattern of criminal conduct from which he derived a substantial proportion of his income.
-Under this provision, the offense level is raised to 13, if it is not already 13 or greater.
+Background: Section 4B1.3 implements 28 U.S.C. § 994(i)(2), which directs the Commission to ensure that the guidelines specify a "substantial term of imprisonment" for a defendant who committed an offense as part of a pattern of criminal conduct from which he derived a substantial proportion of his income.